Exr0nProjects/learn_cpp/action.md

 - [ ] **Stay alert during contests!
 Don't make silly mistakes!**
     - Check understanding with the test case!
     - Memoization broken?
 		- Make sure memoization array is large enough, or it could wrap
 		- Make sure the arguments to the function aren't being modified
     - DJS broken?
 		- Init djs!
     - Tree input broken?
 		- Worst case, use an adjacency list, traverse with DFS and `pre`
     - DFS infinite loop?
 		- Base cases for all arguments, both high and low end
 		- Make sure you have a `pre` if the graph is bidirectional
 		- Check for `if (nxt != pre)` not `if (cur != pre)`
     - Djikstra Pointers
 		- No vis array, just check if `dist` is already less after popping from pq
 		- Remember to set dist when pushing into pq so you don't need to do it when popping
-- [ ] Paaper work
+- [ ] Paper work
     - Do more of it...?
     - PSUDOCODE!!
     - Consider MLE too (not just TLE)!